VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Background

-\section{\ourmethod\ -- Background}
+Training-based approaches fine-tune model weights to maximize diversity-centric reward functions~\cite{li2025jointly, yao2025diversity, chen2025post, ismayilzada2025creative, lanchantin2025diverse}.
+Although effective, these methods incur significant computational overhead and are inapplicable to closed-source models.

+Closely related to our work, \citet{wang2024diversity} propose using volume to measure dataset diversity for selection purposes.
+Similarly, \citet{chen2025post} integrate the determinant of the similarity matrix into post-training.\footnote{While \citet{chen2025post} also utilize a determinant-based metric, their approach is a weight-tuning method restricted to open models and focuses on local response diversity.
+We focus on generating a globally diverse dataset via a training-free iterative algorithm.} However, whereas these works focus on \textit{measuring} diversity or \textit{aligning} models, we introduce a novel, iterative algorithm that leverages ``text-based gradients'' to actively \textit{generate} a globally diverse dataset.

+\section{Background}

-Our method \ourmethod\ relies on two key pieces of machinery: (a) Determinantal Point Processes (b) Prompt refinement using ``textual'' gradients, both of which we will briefly provide relevant background here.
+\ourmethod\ relies on two key pieces of machinery: (a) Determinantal Point Processes (b) Prompt refinement using ``textual'' gradients.

-\paragraph{Determinantal Point Processes} Our method is rooted in the key observation that the determinant of a kernel similarity matrix can be a measure of the spread/diversity of a data-set.
-More specifically, the determinant of such a kernel similarity matrix represents the square of the volume spanned by the feature representations of data points in a data set.
-Furthermore, the larger the volume, the more diverse the dataset.

-In addition to the above, we will also leverage the machinery of determinantal point processes, which have been used extensively to encourage diversity in recommendation systems \cite{kulesza2012determinantal}.
-A Determinantal Point Process (DPP) is a probabilistic model for subset selection where the probability of selecting a subset $S$ is proportional to the determinant of the corresponding kernel matrix.
-For a ground set $\mathcal{Y}$ and a positive semi-definite kernel matrix $K \in \mathbb{R}^{|\mathcal{Y}| \times |\mathcal{Y}|}$, the probability of selecting subset $S \subseteq \mathcal{Y}$ is:

-where $K_S$ is the submatrix of $K$ indexed by elements in $S$.
+\textbf{Determinantal Point Processes:} A Determinantal Point Process (DPP) \cite{kulesza2012determinantal} is a probabilistic model for subset selection where the probability of selecting a subset $S$ is proportional to the determinant of the corresponding kernel matrix.
+For a ground set $\mathcal{Y}$ and a positive semi-definite kernel matrix $K \in \mathbb{R}^{|\mathcal{Y}| \times |\mathcal{Y}|}$, the probability of selecting subset $S \subseteq \mathcal{Y}$ is $\mathbb{P}(S \sim \text{DPP}(K)) \propto \det(K_S)$, where $K_S$ is the submatrix of $K$ indexed by elements in $S$.
 The determinant $\det(K_S)$ measures the \emph{volume} spanned by the vectors corresponding to items in $S$, directly encoding diversity: higher determinants (volumes) correspond to more diverse subsets with less redundancy.
-Sampling from a determinantal point-process will thus favor more diverse subsets.

-Over the past decades, several efficient algorithms have been developed to sample a set of items (including a set of k items) from a DPP both in an exact and approximate manner \cite{kulesza2012determinantal, li2016efficient, chen2018fast}.